-We have introduced fields of Gaussian scale mixtures as a flexible and efficient tool for modeling the statistics of wavelet coefficients of photographic images.
-We developed a feasible parameter estimation method, and showed that samples synthesized from the fitted FoGSM model are able to capture structures in the marginal and joint wavelet statistics of photographic images.
-And we have applied the FoGSM to image denoising, and demonstrated performance comparable to current state-of-the-art denoising methods.
+We have introduced FoGSMs as a flexible and efficient tool for modeling the statistics of multiscale subband coefficients of photographic images.
+We developed a feasible parameter estimation method and showed that samples synthesized from the fitted FoGSM model are able to capture structures in the marginal and joint subband statistics of photographic images.
+We have applied FoGSM to image denoising and demonstrated performance comparable to current state-ofthe-art denoising methods.

 We envision, and are currently working on, a number of improvements.
-First, the model should benefit from the introduction of more general Markov neighborhoods, including wavelet coefficients from subbands at other scales and orientations [6], [17], since the current model is clearly not capturing these dependencies.
+First, the model should benefit from the introduction of more general Markov neighborhoods, including coefficients from subbands at other scales and orientations [6], [17], since the current model is clearly not capturing these dependencies.
 A natural means of achieving this is to allow different subbands to share the same hidden scaling field, although this may substantially complicate the learning and inference algorithms.
 A possible remedy is to capture these cross-scale dependencies with a coarse-to-fine conditional model.
-Second, the logarithmic link function used to derive the multiplier field from a hGMRF was chosen somewhat arbitrarily, and we believe that substitution of another non-linear transformation (e.g., a power law, as in [19]) could lead to a more accurate description of marginal and joint image statistics.
-Finally, there exist residual inhomogeneous structures in both the \mathbf{u} and $\log \mathbf{z}$ fields (see Fig. 2) that can likely be captured by explicitly incorporating local orientation [45] or phase [46] into the model.
+Second, the logarithmic link function used to derive the multiplier field from an hGMRF was chosen somewhat arbitrarily, and we believe that substitution of another nonlinear transformation (e.g., a power law, as in [19]) could lead to a more accurate description of marginal and coefficient statistics.
+Finally, there exist residual inhomogeneous structures in both the u and $\log z$ fields (see Fig. 2) that may be captured by explicitly incorporating local orientation [45] or phase [46] into the model.
 Finding tractable models and algorithms for handling such angular variables is challenging, but we believe their inclusion will result in substantial improvements in modeling and in denoising performance.

+APPENDIX A

-APPENDIX A: CIRCULANT AND BLOCK CIRCULANT MATRIX
+CIRCULANT AND BLOCK-CIRCULANT MATRIX